dsp-testing/diff-tracer/README.md

 ## Networking

 The action does not monitor network interactions and workflows that depend on downloading dynamic data from the internet is not checked.
-This was considered during the design, but rejected due to limited time. this should likely be considered in some way.
+This was considered during the design, but rejected due to limited time.

 ## Operating Systems